 - Is the Philippine government’s strategy for making agencies work for women’s empowerment and gender equality.

-— It is the process of analyzing existing development paradigms, practices, and goals; assessing the implications for women and men of existing legislation policies, programs, projects, and mechanisms.
+- It is the process of analyzing existing development paradigms, practices and goals; assessing the implications for women and men of existing legislations policies, programs, projects and mechanisms.

 - Is a goal of and an essential process for women’s advancement.

 - Is a process and condition by which women mobilize to understand, identify, and overcome gender discrimination and achieve equality.

 - Women become agents of development and not just beneficiaries.

 - A kind of participation in development that enables women to make decisions based on their own views and perspective.

 - To empower women, access to information, training, technology, market and credit is necessary.